 Beyond what and how we eat, we also have to do battle with sneaky saboteurs in our daily environment that set the stage for fat accumulation.
 As part of The Digest Diet, our weight-loss plan, we combed through studies and talked to top researchers to find which foods and habits help shed fat.
 These simple tips are easy to adopt, and they might help reverse the scale’s upward climb.

 Fidget it off

 If you’re not a natural-born mover, you can make up for it by moving around more, say experts at the Mayo Clinic.
 Consciously make choices that boost your burn without needing to break a sweat: Stand and pace when you’re on the phone.
 Wash dishes by hand.
 Conduct walking meetings with colleagues instead of huddling around a conference room.
 Here are some other easy ways to lose weight during your workday.

-The best snacks, like those recommended on the Digest Diet, incorporate at least three satiety-inducing fat releasing nutrients such as fiber, vitamin C, and dairy or calcium.
+The best snacks, like those recommended on the Digest Diet, incorporate at least three satiety-inducing nutrients such as fiber, vitamin C, and dairy or calcium.
 Try these fat-burning foods that can help you lose weight.

 Sleep weight off

 Dieters who got 8 1/2 hours of sleep nightly lost 56 percent more body fat than they did when eating the same diet, but only getting 5 1/2 hours of sleep a night.
-Try to sleep seven to eight hours a night yourself—you’ll have more energy and reduce cravings.
+Try to sleep seven to eight hours a night yourself—you’ll have more energy.
 To get a better night’s rest, hit the hay earlier.
 Experiment with what works best for you by ending your day 15 minutes to a half-hour sooner, until you get to your ideal bedtime.
 Here’s more about how your sleep schedule can help you shed pounds.

 Rethink your workout routine